Volunteer firefighters, EMTs in College Park keep working amid COVID-19

-As the novel coronavirus sweeps through Prince George’s County, volunteer firefighters were given a choice: remain on the frontlines of the crisis or step back as the pandemic took its toll.
+As the novel coronavirus sweeps through Prince George’s County, volunteer firefighters and EMTs faced a choice: remain on the frontlines of the crisis or step back as the pandemic took its toll.

 While volunteer stations in the county are struggling to keep enough firefighters on duty amid the pandemic, Branchville Volunteer Fire Company — a College Park department powered entirely by volunteers — is still fully staffed.